codex-storage/docs.codex.storage/docs/index.md

 codex initNode
 ```

-### Example: running two Codex clients
+### Example: Running two Codex clients

 ```bash
 build/codex --data-dir="$(pwd)/Codex1" -i=127.0.0.1
 ```

-This will start codex with a data directory pointing to `Codex1` under the current execution directory and announce itself on the DHT under `127.0.0.1`.
+This will start Codex with a data directory pointing to `Codex1` under the current execution directory and announce itself on the DHT under `127.0.0.1`.

 To run a second client that automatically discovers nodes on the network, we need to get the Signed Peer Record (SPR) of first client, Client1.
 We can do this by querying the `/info` endpoint of the node's REST API.